 Loss of waters of the United States: Waters of the United States that are permanently adversely affected by filling, flooding, excavation, or drainage because of the regulated activity.
 Permanent adverse effects include permanent discharges of dredged or fill material that change an aquatic area to dry land, increase the bottom elevation of a waterbody, or change the use of a waterbody.
 The acreage of loss of waters of the United States is a threshold measurement of the impact to jurisdictional waters for determining whether a project may qualify for an NWP; it is not a net threshold that is calculated after considering compensatory mitigation that may be used to offset losses of aquatic functions and services.
-The loss of stream bed includes the linear feet of stream bed that is filled or excavated.
-Waters of the United States temporarily filled, flooded, excavated, or drained, but restored to pre-construction contours and elevations after construction, are not included in the measurement of loss of waters of the United States.
-Impacts resulting from activities eligible for exemptions under Section 404(f) of the Clean Water Act are not considered when calculating the loss of waters of the United States.
+The loss of stream bed includes the acres or linear feet of stream bed that are filled or excavated as a result of the regulated activity.
+Waters of the United States temporarily filled, flooded, excavated, or drained, but restored to preconstruction contours and elevations after construction, are not included in the measurement of loss of waters of the United States.
+Impacts resulting from activities that do not require Department of the Army authorization, such as activities eligible for exemptions under section 404(f) of the Clean Water Act, are not considered when calculating the loss of waters of the United States.
+Navigable waters: Waters subject to section 10 of the Rivers and Harbors Act of 1899.
+These waters are defined at 33 CFR part 329.

 Non-tidal wetland: A non-tidal wetland is a wetland that is not subject to the ebb and flow of tidal waters.
-The definition of a wetland can be found at 33 CFR 328.3(b).
-Non-tidal wetlands contiguous to tidal waters are located landward of the high tide line (i.e., spring high tide line).
+Nontidal wetlands contiguous to tidal waters are located landward of the high tide line (i.e., spring high tide line).

 Open water: For purposes of the NWPs, an open water is any area that in a year with normal patterns of precipitation has water flowing or standing above ground to the extent that an ordinary high water mark can be determined.
-Aquatic vegetation within the area of standing or flowing water is either non-emergent, sparse, or absent.
+Aquatic vegetation within the area of flowing or standing water is either non-emergent, sparse, or absent.
 Vegetated shallows are considered to be open waters.
 Examples of "open waters" include rivers, streams, lakes, and ponds.

-Ordinary High Water Mark: An ordinary high water mark is a line on the shore established by the fluctuations of water and indicated by physical characteristics, or by other appropriate means that consider the characteristics of the surrounding areas (see 33 CFR 328.3(e)).
+Ordinary High Water Mark: An ordinary high water mark is a line on the shore established by the fluctuations of water and indicated by physical characteristics, or by other appropriate means that consider the characteristics of the surrounding areas.

-Perennial stream: A perennial stream has flowing water year-round during a typical year.
+Perennial stream: A perennial stream has flowing water yearround during a typical year.
 The water table is located above the stream bed for most of the year.
 Groundwater is the primary source of water for stream flow.
 Runoff from rainfall is a supplemental source of water for stream flow.
 Practicable: Available and capable of being done after taking into consideration cost, existing technology, and logistics in light of overall project purposes.

 Pre-construction notification: A request submitted by the project proponent to the Corps for confirmation that a particular activity is authorized by nationwide permit.
 The request may be a permit application, letter, or similar document that includes information about the proposed work and its anticipated environmental effects.
-Pre-construction notification may be required by the terms and conditions of a nationwide permit, or by regional conditions.
-A pre-construction notification may be voluntarily submitted in cases where pre-construction notification is not required and the project proponent wants confirmation that the activity is authorized by nationwide permit.
+Preconstruction notification may be required by the terms and conditions of a nationwide permit, or by regional conditions.
+A pre-construction notification may be voluntarily submitted in cases where preconstruction notification is not required and the project proponent wants confirmation that the activity is authorized by nationwide permit.